-accounting for a substantial part of the apparent effects of demographic patterns on contemporary public outcomes.
+It is clear from the preceding analysis of Brazilian municipalities that the spatial distribution of racial groups and past state capacity are intimately related, with the latter accounting for a substantial part of the apparent effects of demographic patterns on contemporary public outcomes.
 To generalize the implications of this finding, one could argue that when a specific ethnic group is compelled to self-select away from the reach of the state, ethnic demography measures and public goods outcomes are likely to be systematically related even in the absence of an actual causal association.
 While the Brazilian case provides a particularly apt illustration of this phenomenon, we believe that it can also greatly inform the study of other settings.
 Below, we consider how our argument may apply to other types of outcomes, different contexts, and to levels of analysis beyond subnational units.

 First, although this paper focuses on the association between state capacity and public goods provision in particular, our argument regarding the endogeneity of ethnic demography may be extended to other public outcomes.
-Another prominent example of a thesis that has attracted considerable attention and produced an abundance of research is that concerning the detrimental effects of ethnic diversity on social capital and trust.22 Nonetheless, recent evidence also shows that prior investments in state capacity promote persistently higher levels of social capital (Ramey and Jensen, 2020).
-To the extent that ethnic diversity is itself influenced by the level of state presence, as demonstrated here, its previously uncovered effects on social capital may be spurious.
+Another prominent example of a thesis that has attracted considerable attention and produced an abundance of research is that concerning the detrimental effects of ethnic diversity on social capital, trust, and cohesion.23 Nonetheless, recent evidence also shows that prior investments in state capacity promote persistently higher levels of social capital (Ramey and Jensen, 2020).
+To the extent that ethnic diversity is itself influenced by state capacity, as demonstrated here, its previously uncovered effects on social capital may be spurious.